 Presentations and Publications

-- Presentation of the Lawrence P. King Excellence in Bankruptcy Award to Professor Jay L Westbrook during the Annual Commercial Law League of America Luncheon at the 2018 National Conference of Bankruptcy Judges (https://clla.org/lawrence-p-king-award/)
+- Presentation of the Lawrence P. King Excellence in Bankruptcy Award to Professor Jay L Westbrook, Annual Commercial Law League of America Luncheon, 2018 National Conference of Bankruptcy Judges (https://clla.org/lawrence-p-king-award/)

-- Research Fellow for the American Bankruptcy Institute’s Commission to Study the Reform of Chapter 11 – Advisory Committee on Executory Contracts and Leases
+- Research Fellow, American Bankruptcy Institute’s Commission to Study the Reform of Chapter 11 – Advisory Committee on Executory Contracts and Leases

-- Speaker, Potential Bankruptcies in the Oil and Gas Industry, American Bar Association webinar (June 2015)
+- Speaker, Potential Bankruptcies in the Oil and Gas Industry, American Bar Association, June 2015

 - Speaker and Coordinator, Analysis of the Supreme Court’s Baker Botts v.
-ASARCO Decision, State Bar of Texas, Bankruptcy Law Section teleseminar (June 2015)
+ASARCO Decision, State Bar of Texas, Bankruptcy Law Section, June 2015

-- Speaker & Co-Author, Ethics Panel at 2011 Texas Statewide Bankruptcy Bench/Bar Conference
+- Speaker & Co-Author, Ethics Panel, 2011 Texas Statewide Bankruptcy Bench/Bar Conference

-- Co-Author, Reconciling Woerner and ASARCO in Everyday Practice for presentation at the 34th Annual Jay L. Westbrook Bankruptcy Conference
+- Co-Author, Reconciling Woerner and ASARCO in Everyday Practice, 34th Annual Jay L. Westbrook Bankruptcy Conference

 - Co-Author, Restructuring the Misperception of Lawyers: Another Task for Bankruptcy Professionals, Bankr.
 Inst.
-J., Vol. XXVIII, No. 7 (Sept.
-2009; with Prof. Nancy B. Rapoport)
+J., Vol. XXVIII, No. 7, Sept.
+2009 (Prof. Nancy B. Rapoport)

-- Co-Author, The Art and Technique of Estimating Claims for Plan and Other Purposes for presentation at the 27th Annual Jay L. Westbrook Bankruptcy Conference
+- Co-Author, The Art and Technique of Estimating Claims for Plan and Other Purposes, 27th Annual Jay L. Westbrook Bankruptcy Conference

-- Co-Author, I Just Got My Pay for the 2008 Western District of Texas Bankruptcy Bench/Bar Conference presentation by the Hon.
-Frank R. Monroe and Prof. Nancy B. Rapoport on Chapter 11 professional fees under the Fifth Circuit’s Matter of Pro-Snax Distributors, Inc.
+- Co-Author, I Just Got My Pay, Western District of Texas Bankruptcy Bench/Bar Conference presentation, 2008 (Hon.
+Frank R. Monroe and Prof. Nancy B. Rapoport on Chapter 11 professional fees under the Fifth Circuit’s Matter of Pro-Snax Distributors, Inc.)